 This method doesn't really give you line art without a background.
 It only pretends there's no background, but you're not really allowed to use the lines or the illusion disappears.

-2. A Professional Method
+2. How to Use a More Professional Method

 There's another way, obviously more complicated than simply selecting an item on the list, but also far more effective.
 It will give us our dark lines—instead of pretending that there is no background we will remove it for real.
 Don't let the number of steps scare you—there aren't so many, but I made it as detailed as possible for you!